spacemeat/humon/README.md

 Like dict entries, annotation keys must be unique among annotations associated to a particular node.
 Different nodes in a trove can have annotations with identical keys though.

 Practically, annotations aren't a necessary part of Humon.
-All their data could be baked into normal lists or dicts, and that's a fine way to design.
+All their data could be baked into normal lists or dicts, and that's a fine way to design, but it can get clunky in some cases.

 **Humon reads UTF-8, UTF-16, and UTF-32.**
 Humon supports reading files or in-memory strings encoded as any of: